 How Long Does it Take for 1 Standard Drink to Leave Your System?

-Human body generally processes alcohol at a constant pace of about one standard drink every hour.
+How long does it take for 1 standard drink to leave your system – Human body generally processes alcohol at a constant pace of about one standard drink every hour.
 Yet, there are lots of factors that can impact on how long a person feels the effects of alcohol, come under: gender, age, body composition, and on the whole health.

 How long alcohol stays in your system depends on several factors.
 A huge concern that lots of people have subsequent to a high amount of drinking night is how long will the alcohol be remain in their system.
 Naturally it takes time for the body to process the alcohol.